rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 sgx_enclave_issuer_anyof establishes the signing identity provided by an authority who has signed the sgx enclave. in other words the owner of the enclave

-sgx_enclave_measurement_anyof represents the cryptographic hash of the enclave log
+sgx_enclave_measurement_anyof represents the cryptographic hash of the enclave log (enclave code, data)

 sgx_enforce_tcb_up_to_date - If set to true, Key Broker service will provision the key only of the platform generating the quote conforms to the latest Trusted Computing Base

 client_permissions_allof - Special permission embedded into the skc_library client TLS certificate which can enforce additional restrictons on who can get access to the key,
-    In above example: the key is provisioned only to the nginx workload and platform which is geo tagged with USA
+    In above example: the key is provisioned only to the nginx workload and platform which is tagged with value for ex: USA